ayahariri/Reading-Notes/README.md

 - Thailand
 You need to make sure you put a space after the number or dash.

-Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by using this criteria:First Header | Second Header
+Tables are also a fun way to display your information or comparison for a specific topic, I will use the example above by using this criteria:ummertime Countries | Winter Countries
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column

-The end result will be completed such as:

-Summertime Countries | Winter Countries
-Bora Bora|Canada
+Bora Bora | Canada
-Maldives|Russia
-Thailand|Holland
+Maldives | Russia

 ### D. Images/Links